 - ¼ cup olive oil

-- 2 tbsp lemon juice or champagne vinegar
+- 2 tablespoon lemon juice or champagne vinegar

-- 2 tsp honey, optional if peach is very ripe and sweet
+- 2 teaspoon honey, optional if peach is very ripe and sweet

 - juice of half a lemon